lizkovalchuk/Tutorials/React-Front-to-Back-Udemy/section-8-learning-redux/s8-p2-actions.md

 export const GET_CONTACTS = 'GET_CONTACTS';
 ```

-Creating an `actions` folder and `types.js` file gives us a central place for all of our types.
+Creating an `actions` folder and `types.js` file gives us a central place for all of our action types.
 Once an action type has been defined, we're ready to start implementing getting the state from a reducer.

 <a data="state-from-reducer"></a>